Jubatian/rrpge-spec/specs/kcall.rst

 - Param5: File name offset in CPU Data memory.
 - Ret.X3: Index of kernel task or 0x8000 if no more task slots are available.

-Saves bytes into a page of a target file.
-The bytes are saved in Big Endian order (so first byte of the page in the file will be from the high byte of the first word in the source page).
+Saves bytes into the target file.
+The bytes are saved in Big Endian order (so first saved byte of the file will be from the high byte of the first word in the source area).

 Note that the host should fail if the file is not sufficiently large already so the new data can be added without gaps.